The null propagation operator - NULLET (C# 6)

 NULLET

-The nullet operator allows us to check for nulls, so we can change the first example to the following which will NOT raise a a null exception:
+The nullet operator allows you to check for nulls, so we can rewrite the first example as follows—which will not raise a null exception:

 public static void Exception(Track track)